 Vata types may have irregular sleep cycles and find it hard to establish a routine.
 Hit the bed early, even if you are not tired.
 Sleeping on the left side is ideal as it encourages breath through the right nostril, giving warmth to the body.

 Pitta types could suffer from disturbed sleep.
 Keep the sleeping room quiet and pleasant.
 Since the body tends to heat up, it's best to sleep on the right.
 This encourages breathing through the left nostril for cooling.

-Kapha types have a tendency to oversleep.
+Kapha types tend to oversleep.
 This can lead to a Kapha imbalance in the morning.
-So it's important to have a strict waking time, preferably before 6 A.M.
+So it's vital to have a strict waking time, preferably before 6 A.M.
 It's good to sleep on the right side to promote heating.

-While you are here - we would also like to tell you about Auric's 100% Natural Beverages that are made with premium herbs, tender coconut water and refreshing fruits.
-Making it a great daily ritual.
+While you are here - we would also like to tell you about Auric's 100% Natural Beverages made with premium herbs, tender coconut water, and refreshing fruits—making it a great daily ritual.